 The Dangers of Ship Salvage Work

 A lot of salvage jobs require specialty workers in the form of divers.
-These workers face particular risks on the job.
-They are working in dangerous environments, and doing it while underwater.
+Salvage divers face particular risks on the job.
+They work in dangerous environments, and do it while underwater.
 An equipment failure or an unstable wreck or part of a ship that suddenly moves can be dangerous and even fatal.

 Examples of Ship Salvages and Accidents

-Several salvage companies were responsible for the work, and a tug from one of those companies collided with the wreck and knocked off a safety valve that caused a big oil spill.
+Several salvage companies were responsible for the work.
+A tug from one of those companies collided with the wreck and knocked off a safety valve that caused a big oil spill.
 The spill did a lot of damage to the local ecosystem, including killing thousands of birds.

 Ship Salvage Accidents and the Law

-Most ship salvage workers are considered seamen and under maritime law may be protected by the coverage of the Jones Act.
+Most ship salvage workers are considered seamen and under maritime law are covered by the Jones Act.
 This is a law intended to give rights to injured maritime workers and the families of those killed on the job.
-If you work in ship salvage, you put yourself at risk every day.
-That means that you could be injured and out of work or you could die.